-1. Our small staff has dictated that we now employee a more informal system rather than the fairly sophisticated one previously in place.
+1. Our small staff has dictated that we now employee a more informal system rather than the sophisticated one previously in place.
 Goal setting for individual employees remains essentially the same.
 This facet of the organizational culture continues to be one that embodies a high standard of excellence.
 This is a point that is stressed from the initial interview and then continuously throughout an individual's tenure with JEDA.
-Individual and group conversations are held from time to time with all employees discussing their goals and aspirations in life and how that correlates to utilizing and realizing their full potential professionally.
+Conversations are held from time to time between employees discussing their goals and aspirations in life and how that correlates to utilizing and realizing their full potential professionally.

-The formal process is generally held during the discussion of an employee's annual evaluation.
+The formal process is held during the discussion of an employee's annual evaluation.
 In this setting, not only are weaknesses discussed but also strengths and how one can improve in all aspects.
-Various staff luncheons, ice cream socials and birthday celebrations were held to serve as motivational tools.
+Various staff luncheons, ice cream socials and birthday celebrations are held to serve as motivational tools.

-2. As an entity similar to a commercial banking facility, we generally attempt to mirror training programs and professional development programs found in the commercial banking community.
+2. We generally attempt to mirror training programs and professional development programs found in the commercial banking community.
 We also utilize the Office of Human Resource Management, State of South Carolina for guidance and direction in this critical area.

-Specific training needs for individuals are often recommended by management and their evaluation of training needs.
+Management and their evaluation of training needs often recommend specific training needs for individuals.
 Frequently individual employees also request training.

-- 3. Our employee performance management system is really a dialogue between supervisor and the individual employee.
-It is not a "brow-beat" session where only negatives are emphasized.
-Secondly, where there is an area of strength, employees are praised for their performance and examples given of how they can improve.
-Where there are weaknesses, care is given to outlining or detailing how an individual employee can improve their performance.
+- 3. Our employee performance management system is a dialogue between supervisor and the individual employee.
+Where there is an area of strength, employees are praised for their performance and examples given of how they can improve.
+When there are weaknesses, care is given to outlining or detailing how an individual employee can improve their performance.
 When necessary, periodic meetings are held to measure an individual's progress to date. - 4.
 The building landlord maintains a safe work environment.
 Security is provided before, during and after work hours to ensure safety.
-Cameras are used to monitor areas such as the underground parking lot, the surface parking lot, elevator areas and all streets that surround the office building.
+Cameras are used to monitor areas such as the parking garage, elevator areas and common areas.
 Mailboxes and trashcans are located in common use areas for safety.
-To ensure a healthy work environment, staff is afforded the opportunity to participate in health screenings; to attend conferences focusing on chronic diseases, fitness, health and nutrition programs sponsored by the SC Budget and Control Board, Office of Insurance Services.
-Our office is also smoke free.

-5. The extent of our involvement in the community is through various community organizations and churches.
-Staff is given the opportunity to volunteer their services with various programs provided by these various community organization campaigns each year.
+To ensure a healthy work environment, staff has the opportunity to participate in health screenings and attend conferences focusing on chronic diseases, fitness, health and nutrition programs sponsored by the SC Budget and Control Board, Office of Insurance Services.
+Our office is also smoke free. - 5.
+The extent of our involvement in the community is through various community organizations and churches.
+Staff has the opportunity to volunteer their services with various programs provided by these various community organization campaigns each year.
 Staff supports very generously the United Way campaign each year.
-Also, during the Christmas holiday, monies are solicited from customers, allies, board members and staff to purchase food baskets for needy families in various low-income communities in the Columbia area.
-This endeavor is performed currently with the Community organization known as Beyond the Door.
+During the Christmas holiday, monies are solicited from customers, allies, board members and staff to purchase food baskets for needy families in various low-income communities in the Columbia area.